MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-totals-grouping.md

 |20000|Selangorian Ltd.|400|
 |30000|Blanemark Hifi|350|

 In its current state, the query does not specify the Method property so it does implement aggregate method.
-The following sections explain how you can modify the query to implement the different totals methods.
+The following sections explain how you can modify the query to implement the different aggregate methods by simple changing the value of the `Method` property.

 ##  <a name="Sum"></a> Sum